 The Decedent’s father was taking care of the Decedent’s son during the estate administration and paid for some of the Decedent’s funeral expenses.
 The father filed a claim in the probate court, asking the court to allow the father to be reimbursed from the estate for the funeral expenses the father paid.

 Additionally, the Decedent’s father wanted to participate in the Decedent’s probate estate, arguing that he was both an estate creditor and a person interested in the welfare of a minor beneficiary.
 The trial court denied the father the ability to participate in the probate proceedings and held that the father was not an “interested” person.
 The appeals court reversed and held that the father was an interested person under the Texas Estates Code and allowed the father to participate in the proceedings.

 Editor’s Summary: Who Can Participate in Probate Proceedings? ~ Dallas, Texas

 Probate law can be very complex, especially to lay people.
 Our top probate attorneys specialize in all areas of probate law, including probate disputes and litigation.
 Whether one has standing to participate is just one area of the law.
-If you are already involved in probate, or considering disputing probate, reach out to one of our top Dallas probate lawyers for a no charge initial phone consultation.
-Our office is conveniently located in North Dallas, so if you are in nearby cities such as Plano, Richardson, or Farmers Branch, a no charge initial phone consultation on your probate issues is just an easy phone call or drive away.
+If you are already involved in probate, or considering disputing probate, reach out to one of our top Dallas probate lawyers for an initial phone consultation.
+Our office is conveniently located in North Dallas, so if you are in nearby cities such as Plano, Richardson, or Farmers Branch, an initial phone consultation on your probate issues is just an easy phone call or drive away.